-I am a PhD student in the Writing History and Theory (WHiT) program.
+I am a PhD candidate in the Writing History and Theory (WHiT) program.
 Prior to beginning my studies at CWRU, I taught writing for several years at Purdue University and Ivy Tech Community College in Indiana.
 I earned my BS in Cinema and Photography from Ithaca College and my MFA in Creative Writing (Fiction) from Purdue.
 My research interests include writing pedagogy and genealogical writing, storytelling, and archival conventions.
 My studies focus primarily on writing situations that occur outside of the classroom and the workplace: in community writing groups, in family archives, in queer feminist performance spaces, and on hobbyist websites.

 I am a PhD student interested in cognitive disability and narrative.
 My previous work has focused on representations of cognitive disability and normalcy in naturalist and modernist American fiction as well as early twentieth-century popular science texts.
 In 2012, I earned my MA in English from The University of Akron.
 In 2010, I earned my BA in English from The Ohio State University.
 I have taught composition at Lakeland Community College, Lake Erie College, and Ursuline College and served as an organizing committee member for the Ohio Part-Time Faculty Association.